 Q: Will JAE students be placed in separate classes from JIP students?

 A: No, the college strongly believes in the value of diversity in and outside the classroom.
-Every student in the college is a Eunoian; the college seeks to integrate students from the Joint Integrated Programme with students from the ‘O’ Level programme at various schools.
+All Eunoians are placed in classes based on their chosen subject combination while seeking to integrate students from both the Joint Admissions Exercise and Joint Integrated Programme pathways.